SofronovRoman/IG-accounts-creator/README.md

 >### The script for educational purpose only, not for mass IG accounts creating

-Don't use free proxy servers or VPN because a high chance to get ban
+<strong>Don't use free proxy servers or VPN because a high chance to get ban</strong>

 ## ⬇️ Installation
 ```ruby